-You might be wondering why should you install a different Android-based OS on your phone than what is already included.
+You might wonder why you should install a different Android-based OS on your phone than what is already included.
 Let me give you a few reasons:

 - Your phone manufacturer partners with entities like Facebook to pre-install the apps on your phone, and simply uninstalling these apps may not get rid of them (they tend to get reinstalled when there is a new OS update).

-- Usually, Android device manufacturers provide three-four years of updates.
-Most of which is limited to irregular security patches, and a few Android upgrades.
-With a custom ROM, you can extend the longevity of your devices by receiving updates for more than that.
+- Usually, Android device manufacturers provide three-four years of updates (with flagship devices).
+If it is not a flagship phone, you get limited updates.
+With a custom ROM, you can extend the longevity of your devices by receiving more updates.

-- Since these off the shelf Android ROMs don’t bundle anything apart from what is necessary, your phone can feel more responsive due to the less bloat.
+- Since these off-the-shelf Android ROMs don’t bundle anything apart from what is necessary, your phone can feel more responsive due to less bloat.

-- Less pre-installed software also means fewer services run in background, resulting in a potential performance uplift and increased battery life.
+- Less pre-installed software means fewer services run in the background, resulting in a potential performance uplift and increased battery life.

 - A lot of customization options.

-With the important information out of the way, we suggest you always try it on a spare device if you want to experiment.
+With the critical information out of the way, we suggest you always try it on a spare device if you want to experiment.

 In addition to that, there are a few more pointers that you should keep in mind:

-- Installing a custom Android ROM may enhance the security out-of-the-box.
-But, you will have to make sure that you take necessary measures yourself.
+- Installing a custom Android ROM may enhance security out of the box.
+But, you will have to ensure you take the necessary measures yourself.

-- All the hardware features that work on your phone may not work on custom ROMs.
+- All the hardware features on your phone may not work on custom ROMs.

 - Unlocking the bootloader is a necessary step, and doing so can pose security issues.

-This list specifically focuses only on Android custom ROMs.
+This list focuses explicitly only on Android custom ROMs.
 We have a separate list of open source mobile operating systems that include options such as Ubuntu Touch and PureOS.

 In other words, you can expect support for newer devices sooner, along with a wide range of old devices, when compared to other custom Android ROMs.

-LineageOS even supports Nvidia Shield TV and Jetson Nano (one of the best single board computers for AI and Deep Learning projects), in case you have one.
+LineageOS even supports Nvidia Shield TV and Jetson Nano (one of the best single board computers for AI and Deep Learning projects), if you have one.

 - Timely updates for supported devices